PasswordManagerProject/pmp-server-cli/README.md

 # pmp-server-cli

 Password manager server side written in Go.
+The project hosts a REST API and interfaces with a database where passwords are stored.

-This is meant to work with the PMP client.
-Work in progress.
-Not ready for use.
+Proof of concept.
+Not ready for real world use.